bcc-code/bcc-design/README.md

 <p align="center">Packages, assets and documentation to use the BCC Design System in your products.</p>

 ## Links
 [Full documentation](https://developer.bcc.no/bcc-design)

+## Contributing
+Do you want to contribute to the libraries in this repository?
+Many parts of the design system are maintained by the community and we welcome your involvement!
+Read the [contributing guide](./CONTRIBUTING.md) to get started.

 ## Repository structure
 ### Main packages